trondhindenes/autoversion-action/README.md

     fetch-depth: 0  # This is required!
 ```

-### Docker Availability
+### Platform Support

-The GitHub Action runs autoversion in a Docker container, so **Docker must be available** in your runner environment.
-All GitHub-hosted runners (ubuntu-latest, etc.) include Docker by default.
-If using self-hosted runners, ensure Docker is installed and accessible.
+The GitHub Action downloads platform-specific binaries from GitHub releases.
+Supported platforms:
+- Linux (x86_64, aarch64)
+- macOS (x86_64, aarch64/arm64)

+All GitHub-hosted runners are supported.
+For self-hosted runners, ensure your platform is supported.

 ## How It Works